 - Harry Blalock, founder of Blalock, LLC.
 J. Harry Blalock (“Harry”) joined the U.S. Marine Corps in 1966.
 Harry completed his advanced infantry training for Vietnam at Camp Geiger, where he drank and bathed in the toxic water from Camp Lejeune.
 Harry served as an M60 machine gunner in Vietnam for over a year and was severely wounded in action during his last month in country.
 After months of recovering from his wounds in various military hospitals, Harry was honorably discharged and returned home to complete his undergraduate and law degrees.
 Harry has over 25 years of experience litigating Federal Employers Liability Act (FELA) claims on behalf of injured workers and is a veteran of over 40 years of trial work.

 - Blalock, LLC is a special-purpose national law firm focused on representing veterans poisoned by the toxic water at Camp Lejeune.
 Attorneys in the firm are USMC and US Army veterans with a unique perspective on the needs of veterans.
-Managing partner and attorney Edward K. Wood (“Kirk”) served in various combat arms assignments in the United States and Europe, as well as extensive training with the USMC.
-Kirk has over 40 years of litigation experience in mass injury lawsuits and toxic exposure cases nationwide.
 Blalock, LLC and its partner firms are singularly focused on processing Camp Lejeune claims, from initial administrative submissions to appointing probate representatives and filing lawsuits on behalf of victims in the Eastern District of North Carolina.
 They are receiving close to a hundred claims a week for evaluation and have submitted or are ready to submit over 2,500 government compensation claims for Camp Lejeune veterans and their families.
+Blalock, LLC is headquartered in Birmingham, Alabama.

 - Doyle APC.
 William J. Doyle and Christopher W. Cantrell of Doyle APC have over 40 years of collective experience in complex class action and mass injury lawsuits.
 The Doyle APC attorneys have represented thousands of victims for injury claims involving defective drugs, medical devices, and toxic products.
-They have had the privilege of representing veterans and their families in injury lawsuits throughout the United States.
+They have had the privilege of representing veterans and their families in injury lawsuits throughout California and the United States.
+The Doyle APC law firm is located in San Diego, California.

 Compensation and the Early Settlement Program